 Although divine beings are said to be poisonous to youkai, Remilia can safely suck Tenshi and Suwako's blood in Hisoutensoku in her alternate special move "Vampire Kiss".

-The only aversion so far in canon is Seija Kijin.
-She has no good intentions for what she does in Double Dealing Character, and not even her defeat guarantees friendship with the player characters; during Impossible Spell Card she's on the run because everyone is after her for what she did (not that she really minds, due to her contrary nature).
+The only aversions so far in canon are Seiga Kaku and Seija Kijin.
+Seiga is explicitly described as evil by everyone else (mostly the necromancy) and no one likes her, while Seija was not forgiven for what she did in Double Dealing Character, and not even her defeat guarantees friendship with the player characters; during Impossible Spell Card she's on the run because everyone is after her for what she did (not that she really minds, due to her contrarian nature).

 Fanworks love to avert this, claiming that one (or more) character is a jackass psycho.
 It's a running gag in some boards that everyone is evil, and some fans are of the opinion everyone is too rude to be truly "good".

-Great Big Library of Everything: Voile, the Magical Library note It's yet to be officially referred to as such, but that's the name of the music track that plays there in the Scarlet Devil Mansion's basement.
+Great Big Library of Everything: Voile, the Magical Library note Voile is simply from the name of the music track that plays there: the library is never given a name in the narrative. in the Scarlet Devil Mansion's basement.
 It's large enough to allow for a stage roughly five-minute-long aerial battle over the bookshelves traveling in one direction without ever reaching the end.
 The library is maintained by Patchouli Knowledge, who spends her days locked up inside adding to the already-massive cache of knowledge - she's not just the librarian, but also the author of an unspecified proportion of the tomes in her library, and probably the overwhelming majority of the magic books in the library, given the esoteric rules for wizardry in the Touhou 'verse.
 While 100 straight years of this this have given her anemia, asthma, and Vitamin A deficiency, you are more than likely to find anything you could ever want in there (Marisa sure does).